 - Take full advantage of any urban green space offered in your community.

 - Read a book on your porch, yard or local park.
+(Read DIY Porch Ideas to make it a sanctuary.)

 - Garden – even if your garden is made up of potted plants in a small outside space or in your indoor window area.
 A community garden is also a nice option.